DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/DataMesh-as-a-Code_AzureCloud/README.md

 - Code samples showcasing how to apply Data Mesh concepts with DevOps with Modern Data Warehouse Architecture leveraging different Azure Sevices.

 Disclaimer:
-In case, [a] *you're willing to contribute to the FOSS Community for Data MESH*, or, [b] *require full access to the code-set for Academic/Not-for-profit purposes*, Please reach me @[DeepHiveMind Contact](https://deephivemind.io/contact.html).
+- In case, [a] *you're willing to contribute to the FOSS Community for Data MESH*, or, [b] *require full access to the code-set for Academic/Not-for-profit purposes*, Please reach me @[DeepHiveMind Contact](https://deephivemind.io/contact.html).
 I may grant you the full access to my another private repo with the full code sets (in due conformance with "Copyright 2019 DeepHiveMind License").

-High Level Technology View:
-- Azure
-- Azure-Data-factory
-- Azure-Databricks
-- Azure-Stream-Analytics
-- Azure-Data-Lake-Gen2
-- Azure-Function-&-Azure-App-Logic
-- Azure Synapse Analytics
-- Azure CosmosDB
-- Azure Data Lake
-- Azure Stream Analytics
-- Azure Data Explorer
-- Presidio
-- IaC ARM Templates
-- Azure Vnet & SubNet
-- Azure DevOps
-- Azure Key Valut
-- Azure App Insight
-- WebOntology & Protege
-- Istio on AKS

-> DataMesh-as-a-Code on Azure Cloud - sample implementation
+DataMesh-as-a-Code on Azure Cloud - High Level Technology View:

 	- Technology & Tools